Agile-Labs-Tech/agilelabs-isms-policy/03 Doc-Rec control/README.md

 ## **Document formatting**

-1. The document text is written using font Calibri, size 12.
-Chapter titles are written using font size 16 bold, while level 2 chapter titles are written in font size 14 bold.
-Level 3 chapter titles are written in font size 12 bold italic.
-2. The document cover page contains organization name, confidentiality level, document title, current version and date of document, and number of pages.
+1. The document cover page contains organization name, confidentiality level, document title, current version and date of document.
-3. Every document must also define its users.
+2. Every document must also define its users.

 ## **Document approval**

-1. All documents, regardless of whether they are new documents or new versions of existing documents, must be approved by CSO.
+1. All documents, regardless of whether they are new documents or new versions of existing documents, must be approved by ISM/CSO.

 2. Electronic documents are approved by the TL and Chief Security Officer (CSO) via e-mail.
 Physical documents will be approved and signed by the TL and ISM.